Skip to main content

 Triggers and skills are registered

-Each job’s triggers (e.g. a GitHub webhook, a cron schedule) and skills (e.g. Slack, Apollo) are registered on the Terse platform.
+Each job’s triggers (e.g. a GitHub webhook, a cron schedule) are registered on the Terse platform.
 Webhook URLs remain stable across redeploys, so you never need to reconfigure external services.
 Any jobs from a previous deploy that are no longer in your code are automatically cleaned up.

 A trigger fires